OwlfaceGames/owlface_archive/docs/about.md

 Hi, I'm Nick.
 My username on GitHub is OwlfaceGames.

 I created this archive for many reasons.
 However the main reason is simply to leave a digital footprint of my work.
-I've seen and heard various discussions both online and in person about trying to discern what a developer has or hasn't done or what thier skill or experience level may be via thier digital footprint.
+I've seen and heard various discussions both online and in person about trying to discern what a developer has or hasn't done or what their skill or experience level may be via their digital footprint.

 And, I realised I didn't really have much of a digital footprint myself.
 The nature of most of my work has meant that pretty much everything has been done in private and none of the code is ever public unless sold on some sort of asset store.

 Also, even though some work, (particularly stuff from a really long time ago) could be made public.
 I always felt kind of ashamed of my old work.
 As a developer I'm always trying to improve.
 As a person I also think I am generally very honest with myself.
 This combined with being a lifelong gamer means I feel I am never delusional about the quality of games I have made.

 I feel pretty strongly in fact, that basically everything I've ever made is bad.
 Knowing this allows me to improve.
 If I'm delusional and think everything I do is amazing then how can I get any better.
 Not to mention the fact that I never learned to make games to make the greatest game ever made.
-I didn't do it for money, to get a job or with some lofty goal of working at my favourite game company.
+I didn't do it for money, to get a job or with some lofty goal of working at my favorite game company.

 No. I learnt how to make games because I love making things.
-Whether it's music, writing, videos or dev I have always loved the creative process more than anythning else in my life.
+Whether it's music, writing, videos or dev I have always loved the creative process more than anything else in my life.
 And when I discovered game dev it was like a new frontier of process enjoying.
-Finally something that has an endless potential to test every skill I have and many I don't.
+Finally something that has endless potential to test every skill I have and many I don't.

 The worst part of the process for me is when it's over.
 If there's nothing left to do then it's time for the next thing.
 And so the cycle continues.